 Typography is always evolving, but the browser isn’t.
 This means that sometimes we need to explore the capabilities of each feature on each browser separately, and this resource makes it particularly easy.
 Just select the type of feature you wish to work with and explore its capabilities on different browsers.

-Photoshop is without question the most popular graphic design tool amongst designers, and even if you have been using Photoshop for the last couple of years, there is always something new to learn and explore.
-The Photoshop Etiquette guide is six chapter guide that talks about several aspects of Photoshop best practices, including areas like layers, effects, and design quality.
+Photoshop is the most popular graphic design tool amongst designers, and even if you have been using Photoshop for the last couple of years, there is always something new to learn and explore.
+The Photoshop Etiquette guide is six-chapter guide that talks about several aspects of Photoshop best practices, including areas like layers, effects, and design quality.
 All chapters are reasonably sized, so you won’t be stuck for hours learning something new.

-Screen Sizes takes a different approach and instead outputs the hard data about different screen sizes, their operating system, as well as their unique aspect ratio.
-You can view the same information for tablets and computers by clicking the individual icons on the right-hand side corner.
+Screen Sizes takes a different approach and instead outputs the hard data about different screen sizes, their operating system, and their unique aspect ratio.
+You can view the same information for tablets and computers by clicking the icons on the right-hand corner.
 Works great for both web designers and web developers alike.

-Device Metrics from Google is similar to the two sites above, but adds a little bit extra more devices to the list, and also outlines some important development information for each device.
-If you know the kind of devices you are building your apps and websites for, knowing this information can be crucial.
+Device Metrics from Google is similar to the two sites above, but adds a little extra more devices to the list and outlines some important development information for each device.
+Knowing this information can be crucial if you know the kind of devices you are building your apps and websites for.

 This particular styleguide is not meant to be a style guide, rather an insight into how standardized CSS works and what developers and designers can do differently to ensure that the CSS they produce will be of the highest possible quality, making it much easier to produce on a large scale, as well as maintain.

 CSS is a huge scripting language, and it keeps growing every year.
-Sometimes, in the flux of things, we can forget the very basic syntax of the language, at which point sites like this CSS cheat sheet can really become useful, and you only have to bookmark it once to be able to return to it whenever.
+Sometimes, in the flux of things, we can forget the very basic syntax of the language, at which point sites like this CSS cheat sheet can become useful, and you only have to bookmark it once to return to it whenever.
 Highly recommended for beginners.

-amp-what is a quick, interactive reference of 30,000+ HTML character entities and common Unicode characters, 8859-1 characters, quotation marks, punctuation marks, accented characters, symbols, mathematical symbols, and Greek letters, icons, and markup-significant & internationalization characters.
-The way it works is you click the Load button at the top of the website, and then use the search function to find the kind of characters that you wish to use for your project or anywhere else you planned to use it.
+amp-what is a quick, interactive reference of 30,000+ HTML character entities and common Unicode characters, 8859-1 characters, quotation marks, punctuation marks, accented characters, symbols, mathematical symbols, Greek letters, icons, etc. markup-significant & internationalization characters.
+It works by clicking the Load button at the top of the website and then using the search function to find the kind of characters you wish to use for your project or anywhere else you plan to use it.
 Such an extensive resource that you could spend hours playing with unique icons and characters that can spice up your apps and designs.